Illegal logging

 Some 62% of tropical wood imports to the UK are potentially from illegal sources.
 If these criteria are rigorously implemented, the public sector will be setting a good example – one which could be a step on the path towards eliminating illegal timber from the UK market for good.

 We have also been working to achieve stronger EU regulations.
 In May 2010, again following lobbying from Progressio supporters, the EU Environment Committee voted in favour of adopting an over-riding prohibition on placing or making available illegally harvested timber on the EU market.
-It also plans to extend traceability requirements throughout the supply chain, and set minimum standards for penalties, including criminal sanctions.

 What challenges remain?